-- 1. Long-term investments in general SMEs and Small Midcaps. - 2.
-Investment in tangible and intangible assets on agricultural holdings linked to primary agricultural production. - 3.
-Investments in process and marketing of agricultural products.
+- 1. Investment in tangible or intangible assets for the purpose of process and organisational innovation, or - 2.
+Investment in tangible and intangible assets on agricultural holdings linked to primary agricultural production.

 \ Variable interest rates are subject to change.

 Approval of loans are subject to the finance providers' own credit policies and procedures.